-1. The alignment and setback along Main Street is a character-defining feature of the district and should be retained, preserved, protected, and maintained.

-2. Traditional orientation with the primary entrance on Main Street should be maintained.

-3. Street furniture, planters and other elements proposed for the building-sidewalk interface should not diminish the integrity or significance of the property or district.

-4. Lighting elements (not building mounted) should be compatible in design, scale, and material with the historic character of the district.

-Illustration-rooftop addition

-5. Roof-top additions may be allowed; they should not exceed one story and should be set back from the primary façade a distance that is equal to the height of the historic primary façade.
+1. The alignment and setback along Main Street is a character-defining feature of the district and should be retained, preserved, pro- tected, and maintained.
+Illustration -setback & alignment Traditional orientation with the primary en- trance on Main Street should be maintained.
+3. Street furniture, planters and other elements proposed for the building-sidewalk interface should not diminish the integrity or significance or district. f the prope rty or 4.
+Lighting elements (not building mounted) shou in design, scale, and material with the historic ch of the district. • on-rooftop addition 5.
+Roof-top additions may be allowed; they should not exceed one story and should be set back from the primary façade a distance that is equal to the height of the historic primary façade.
 See the section titled Additions to Historically Significant Buildings for further guidance.

-6. Additions to the rear of Main Street buildings that will front Swede Alley should be reduced in scale as they reach
+6. Additions to the rear of Main Street buildings the front Swede Alley should be reduced in scale as

-Illustration-setback & alignment